 Getting Started with Complexity Cost Quantification

-1. Conduct initial assessment: Analyze current product portfolio identifying indicators of complexity cost burden—high inventory, frequent changeovers, quality variation, and administrative overhead that scales with SKU count rather than volume.
+1. Conduct initial assessment: Analyze your current product portfolio, identifying indicators of complexity cost burden — high inventory, frequent changeovers, quality variation, and administrative overhead that scales with SKU count rather than volume.

 3. Establish baseline metrics: Document current performance across all four dimensions, even if data is imperfect.
 Baseline measurement enables tracking improvement and building the business case for continued investment.